Si-SenorTN/Scarlet/docs/DOCUMENTATION.md

 end
 ```

-Once extended, it will **not** overwrite the original interface, this makes using template interfaces much more convenient.
+Once extended, it will **not** mutate the original interface, this makes using template interfaces much more convenient.

 ## Mount